 Key Verse related to Saint James the Great

-“James and John desiring to bring fire down from heaven upon a Samaritan village.”
+“James and John desire to bring fire down from heaven upon a Samaritan village.”

 What miracles did St. James perform?

 The data contained in the New Testament are reliable and indisputable.
-To these is added a tradition that claims that St James reached Spain; this is highly unlikely, but the transmission of the tradition mentioned explains the great spread of the cult of St James in Spain and the Spanish lands.
+To these is added a tradition that claims that St James reached Spain.
+This is highly unlikely.
+But the transmission of the rule mentioned explains the spread of the cult of St James in Spain and the Spanish lands.

-Numerous localities bear his name: Santiago (St James), churches and monuments dedicated to St James, and especially the famous pilgrimage site in northwest Spain, Compostella.
-A legend from the 7th century says that after the execution of St James, his disciples took his body and, boarding a ship that happened to be on the seashore, were miraculously brought to the shores of Galicia (Spain).
+But numerous localities bear his name: Santiago (St James), churches, and monuments dedicated to St James.
+And especially the famous pilgrimage site in northwest Spain, Compostella.
+A legend from the 7th century says that after the execution of St James, his disciples took his body and boarded a ship that happened to be on the seashore.
+They were miraculously brought to the shores of Galicia (Spain).